Ideas for recruiting young people to do their DofE

 Use the DofE’s recruitment toolkit

-We’ve pulled together lots of handy, downloadable resources in our seven-step recruitment toolkit – including subtitled videos, a poster and flyer and template presentations, letters, emails and social media posts.
+We’ve pulled together lots of handy, downloadable resources in our eight-step recruitment toolkit – including subtitled videos, a poster and flyer and template presentations, letters, emails and social media posts.

 Everything can be used digitally or in-person and you can select whatever works best for your organisation and your audience.